SUMMIT SPEAKERS

 Ceylon Graphene Technologies Pvt Ltd

-Manju Gunawardana counts over 25 years in Research and Innovation in various subject areas, including Nano technology, Advanced Material & Engineering.
-He started his career as electronics engineer and specialised in military electronics.
-Mr. Gunawardana has worked in some of Sri Lanka’s leading engineering companies, such as TOS Lanka Co Pvt Ltd and Orange Electric, as a Director Engineering and Head of Research responsible for product development and research management.
+Manju Gunawardana has over 25 years of experience in Research and Innovation in various subject areas, including Nanotechnology, Advanced Materials, and Engineering.
+He started his career as an electronics engineer and specialised in military electronics.
+Mr. Gunawardana has worked in some of Sri Lanka’s leading engineering companies, such as TOS Lanka Co Pvt Ltd and Orange Electric, as a Director of Engineering and Head of Research responsible for product development and research management.
 He served as the CEO at CIC Precision Agriculture (Pvt) Ltd, Head of Research & Innovation at CIC Holdings PLC, and pioneered Precision Agriculture Technologies based on drone applications in Sri Lanka.
-Mr. Gunawardana has worked as a principal Research Engineer at MAS Holdings, Sabre Technologies, and was responsible for real-time system design.
+Mr. Gunawardana has worked as a principal Research Engineer at MAS Holdings and Sabre Technologies, and was responsible for real-time system design.
 Currently, he is the Group CEO of the Research and Innovation arm of LOLC as well as a Consultant Senior Research Scientist/Director at Sri Lanka Institute of Nano Technology (SLINTEC).
 Also, his contribution in unveiling Sri Lanka’s pristine graphite to the world is so far remarkable, being the pioneer and founder of Ceylon Graphene Technologies Pvt Ltd (CGTL), Sri Lanka’s first graphene and advanced material company, and he currently serves as CEO/ Director.
 Mr. Gunawardana is the winner of multiple international awards, including 3 Geneva Innovation Congress Gold Medals and one Silver Medal.
 He has also twice won the national title as the Best Inventor in Sri Lanka.
 He is the Chairman of Browns Agri Solutions (Pvt) Ltd. Mr. Gunawardana is also a Director of LOLC Advanced Technologies (Pvt) Ltd, Associated Battery Manufacturers (Ceylon) Limited, Browns Pharma Limited and BI Holdings (Pvt) Ltd, Browns Plantations, and AgStar PLC.

 Chairman, Kahatagaha Graphite Lanka Ltd (State Company)